zhztheplayer/velox/velox/docs/functions/spark/comparison.rst

     Returns true if x is not equal to y.
 Supports all scalar types.
 The types of x and y must be the same.
 Corresponds to Spark's operator ``!=``.

+.. spark:function:: decimal_lt(x, y) -> boolean

+    Returns true if x is less than y.
+Supports decimal types with different precison and scales.
+    Corresponds to Spark's operator ``<``.

+.. spark:function:: decimal_lte(x, y) -> boolean

+    Returns true if x is less than y or x is equal to y.
+Supports decimal types with different precison and scales.
+    Corresponds to Spark's operator ``<=``.

+.. spark:function:: decimal_eq(x, y) -> boolean

+    Returns true if x is equal to y.
+Supports decimal types with different precison and scales.
+    Corresponds to Spark's operator ``==``.

+.. spark:function:: decimal_gt(x, y) -> boolean

+    Returns true if x is greater than y.
+Supports decimal types with different precison and scales.
+    Corresponds to Spark's operator ``>``.

+.. spark:function:: decimal_gte(x, y) -> boolean

+    Returns true if x is greater than y or x is equal to y.
+Supports decimal types with different precison and scales.
+    Corresponds to Spark's operator ``>=``.